Voluntary contributions 50p per week.

 These books are an important part of nursery life.
 They help us to share in your child’s learning experiences at home.
 Each week you will find a challenge to complete which links to the early years curriculum.
 Please feel free to add your own entries like a picture they have drawn, a photo of a model they have made, a recount of a family trip etc.

-Thank you for your help with the home/school challenges- the children really seem to be enjoying these.
+Thank you for your continued help with the home/school challenges- the children really seem to be enjoying these.
 Look out for more challenges in the home/school books this half term.
-From now on could the books please be returned on a WEDNESDAY.
+Please return them on a WEDNESDAY.
 We really value your input and all the information you provide is fed into your child’s learning profile.
-Remember you can also upload any photos and comments to firstname.lastname@example.org.

 Please could I remind you that children should not bring their own toys to school.
 These toys often get lost or even broken causing the children to become upset.
 We have lots of things for them to play with so please could they leave their own toys at home.